1841 Kamchatka earthquake: Earthquake

-Tsunami

-The event caused a large tsunami with a maximum run-up height of 15 meters at the eastern coast.
-The tsunami washed away yurts belonging to the native population.
-At Hilo, Hawaii, the tsunami was measured at 4.6 meters.
-It is Hawaii's first historically recorded tsunami sourced from the Kamchatka Peninsula.

-Damage
+Impact

 The earthquake struck the coast and was felt with a maximum intensity of VIII–IX at Petropavlovsk-Kamchatskiy.
 Up to 15 minutes of violent shaking was felt in the city.
 At least 50 stove chimneys on homes and government offices collapsed.
 Some homes suffered severe damage.
 Cliffs at the coast collapsed.
-Cathedral bells reportedly rang during the quake.
+Cathedral bells reportedly rang during the earthquake.
+The event caused a large tsunami with a maximum run-up height of 15 m at the eastern coast.
+The tsunami washed away yurts belonging to the native population.

+At Hilo, Hawaii, the tsunami measured 4.6 m.
+It is Hawaii's first historically recorded tsunami sourced from the Kamchatka Peninsula.